The Cost of Caring Too Much

 2. Do something for your physiology every day

-Our psychology affects our physiology and visa versa.
+Our psychology affects our physiology and vice versa.

 Whether it’s going for a walk, cooking and savouring a fresh and healthy meal, going to the gym or for a run or for a swim, do something beneficial for your physical health.